univention/univention-corporate-server/doc/developer-reference/udm/rest-api.rst

 --------------

 To use the API you have to authenticate with a user account which is a member of an authorized group.
-The group authorization is managed through the |UCSUCRV|\ s :envvar:`directory/manager/rest/authorized-groups/<group-name>`.
+The group authorization is managed through the |UCSUCRVs|
+:envvar:`directory/manager/rest/authorized-groups/<group-name>`.

 You can authenticate through the following ways: